Russian law enforcement.

 - Police (Politsiya).
 The source of the page name, recently renamed back from its Soviet name Militsiya.
 It is part of the MVD (Ministry of Internal Affairs), a federal service which also deals with internal passports and registrations.
 All police officers have military-style ranks (that are nevertheless not considered true military ranks, unlike in the Moscow Centre, but form a separate chain of command known as Internal Service), from Sergeant all the way to General.
 Contains the following services:

 - PPS (Patrol and Post Service).
 Beat cops, uniformed police in cities.
-Stereotyped as extremely stupid and pettily corrupt.
+Stereotyped as extremely stupid and pettily corrupt -the jury is out on whether or not the PPS consists of Russians too stupid to get a job flipping burgers or the other way round.
 Wear ugly gray uniforms, however the Moscow metrocops recently (2013) received snazzy black uniforms.
 A popular joke virtually unchanged from the Soviet times goes this:

 - Ugrozysk (Criminal Police).
 A mostly plainclothes detective service, charged with investigation of crimes.